Equity series kicks off Sept. 23; licensure renewal credit available

 - Oct.
 22, 3 to 4 p.m., featuring the Department’s Janet Boyd, Pam Spangler and Jeanette Thomas, who will present “Equity Coordinators Refresher and Updates.”

-The Department also continues to seek guest presenters for webinars.
+The Department also continues to seek guest presenters for webinars and spring conference.
 Learn more about the series and how to put in a proposal to be a guest speaker.